LostRuins/lite.koboldai.net/README.md

 You can run it directly from your desktop or throw it on some web server and serve it there too.
 E.g. Github pages, nginx, whatever.

 - Concedo

+Changelog of KoboldAI Lite 1 Feb 2023:
+- Added support to connect to custom KAI endpoints (e.g. trycloudflare, localtunnel, ngrok).
+So you can use Lite to connect to any colab/kaggle hosted url, or your own PC using *remote_play.bat*. *Note that localhost connection is not currently supported.*
+- Changed the PWA manifest base url

 Changelog of KoboldAI Lite 29 Jan 2023:
 - Added Offline Mode, allowing you to load, edit and save your stories even when not connected to horde.
 - Added an extra sampler preset for good default settings for NeoX-20B.